Skip to content ↓

 At St Mary’s we ensure that the teaching of writing is purposeful, robust and shows clear progression for all children:

-• We use ‘talk’ through the Talk4Writing approach in EYFS and Key stage 1, to encourage children use talk around modelled texts to build an understanding of genre and provide them with the skills to talk about their grammar and writing choices.
-In key stage 2, study model texts to build their understanding of genre and grammar used.
-They then develop and apply these skills through shared and scaffolded writing before writing independently.
+• We use quality ‘talk’ through the Talk4Writing approach throughout the school, to encourage children to use talk around modelled texts to build an understanding of genre and provide them with the skills to talk about their grammar and writing choices.

 • We ensure that each year the group teaches the explicit grammar, punctuation and spelling objectives required for that age group.